gdsec-test/mystiko/README.md

         {
           "name": "<secret_name_in_AWS_Secret_Manager>",
           "target": "<env or file>",
-          "targetValue": "<name or path of target to put secret value>" },
+          "targetValue": "<name of env variable or path of target file to put secret value to>" },
         {
           "name": "<secret_name_in_AWS_Secret_Manager>",